Cleveland State University: Presidents

+The current president is Laura J. Bloomberg; she took office in 2022.

 Academics

 CSU offers many disciplines and research facilities, with 70 academic majors, 27 master's degree programs, two post-master's degrees, six doctoral degrees, and two law degrees.
 It also has research cooperation agreements with the nearby NASA Glenn Research Center.

-In 1965, when The Cleveland State University was formed, it consisted of the Fenn College of Engineering (now the Washkewicz College of Engineering), the colleges of business administration, arts and sciences, and education.
 In 2022, the university reorganized around eight colleges as part of its CSU 2.0 initiative: